Chest Dip

 Repeat: Maintain proper form, stable torso, and smooth motion for all reps.

-GymNation Tip: Once bodyweight dips feel easy, add resistance with a dip belt, weight plate, or dumbbell to progress into weighted chest dips.
+GymNation Tip: Once performing chest dips feels easy, add resistance with a dip belt, weight plate, or dumbbell for weighted chest dips and follow these tips for better performance in your workouts.

 Personal Trainer Notes: